 - Responding promptly to every safeguarding concern or allegation

 - Caring pastorally for victims/survivors of abuse and other affected persons

 - Caring pastorally for those who are the subject of concerns or allegations of abuse and other affected persons

 - Responding to those that may pose a present risk to others

-The Cathedral's Chapter lead for Safeguarding is Canon Michael Hampel, Precentor, and the Cathedral Safeguarding Officer is Emma Davies, Registrar.
+The Cathedral's Chapter Lead for Safeguarding is Canon Tricia Hillas, Canon Pastor, and the Cathedral Safeguarding Lead is Emma Davies, Registrar.

 If you have a safeguarding concern:

 - During office hours (Monday to Friday from 9am to 5pm) please make contact via our Reception switchboard in the first instance on 020 7246 8350 saying you wish to report a safeguarding concern.

 - Out of hours advice can be sought from the CCPAS helpline on 0845 1204550.

 If you need to report a safeguarding incident, a Safeguarding Cause for Concern Report form is available here.